holochain/docs-pages/src/pages/references/enable-holo.md

 ## Get started from scaffolding tool

 In this section we'll create a simple to-do app.
 Our commentary will focus on the UI differences compared to a pure Holochain context.
-If you need more information about the DNA itself, please refer to the [Holochain get started section](https://developer.holochain.org/get-started/#4-zero-to-built-creating-a-forum-app)
+If you need more information about creating a DNA, please refer to the [Holochain getting started guide](https://developer.holochain.org/get-started/#4-zero-to-built-creating-a-forum-app)

 The scaffolding tool provides a `--holo` flag for scaffolding a hApp whose UI is compatible with both Holo hosting and pure Holochain environments.
 Run the holochain scaffolding tool **with this flag** by typing in your terminal: